Mark Petch Motorsport: History

-Francevic drove the 240T to victories in the opening two rounds of the 1986 Australian Touring Car Championship, with the team's Australian assets then sold to the John Sheppard run Volvo Dealer Team.
-Mark Petch Motorsport then purchased an ex Andy Rouse Ford Sierra XR4Ti, with Francevic driving the car at the 1986 Bathurst 1000 in partnership with fellow Kiwi Leo Leonard.
+Mark Petch Motorsport then purchased an ex Andy Rouse Ford Sierra XR4Ti, with Francevic driving the car at the 1986 Bathurst 1000 in partnership with fellow Kiwi Leo Leonard (Francevic had been able to again link with friend Petch after being unceremoniously fired by John Sheppard following comments he Robbie had made at the 1986 Sandown 500).
 Francevic made a bold pre-race prediction that the turbo Ford, which had proven to be very fast (but fragile) in the 1986 European Touring Car Championship, would claim pole position at Bathurst.
 However, various problems in getting the Sierra to run properly saw Francevic 21st on the grid some 6 seconds slower than Gary Scott's pole winning time in his turbocharged Nissan Skyline RS DR30.
 The race was just as bad for the team with Francevic forced to park the car after only 27 laps with transmission failure.

 In 1987, Mark Petch Motorsport purchased the Bigazzi BMW M3 raced by Olivier Grouillard, Altfrid Heger and Winni Vogt at the 1987 Bathurst 1000 which was a round of that years inaugural World Touring Car Championship.
 Following Bathurst, the M3 was then driven to victory in the 1987 (November) Pukekohe 500 in the hands of 1985 European Touring Car Champion Gianfranco Brancatelli and 1986 Bathurst 1000 winner Allan Grice.

-In 1988, Mark Petch purchased a Wolf Racing Ford Sierra RS500 with Armin Hahne co-driving at the Bathurst 1000 and Wellington 500.
-After running strongly in the top 3 for over 70 laps, the car was retired on lap 103.
+In 1988, Mark Petch purchased a Wolf Racing built Ford Sierra RS500 with 1985 Bathurst 1000 winner Armin Hahne co-driving with Robbie Francevic at the Bathurst 1000 and Wellington 500.
+For both Bathurst and Wellington, the team had car builder Walter Wolf on hand from Germany to engineer the car (which caused an issue whenever Hahne was in the car as Wolf only spoke German and Armin was effectively his translator).
+After running strongly in the top 3 for over 70 laps at Bathurst, the car was retired with terminal overheating on lap 103.
+Unfortunately the race in Wellington didn't go any better for the team.
+After qualifying 9th, the car was retired after just 40 laps with a blown engine (head gasket).

 In 1989, Francevic competed in two rounds of the Australian Touring Car Championship before being joined by Gianfranco Brancatelli at Bathurst and Wellington.
 In 1990, the car was raced at Bathurst by Brancatelli and Robb Gravett.

 In 1991, the Sierra was raced at Wellington by Brett Riley and Kayne Scott and in 1992 by Scott and Greg Murphy.
 A second Sierra was purchased from Dick Johnson Racing at the end of 1991.

 Mark Petch Motorsport later became involved in New Zealand TraNZam racing and the New Zealand V8 Series winning the latter three times before being disbanded at the end of 2009.